Qi Gong & Tai Chi

 He didn't speak any english, so we would translate words by drawing or using a simple phone translator.
 In this process I had the chance to learn by doing.
 It was intense, but gave me an amazing foundation for future explorations.

 For quite some years I would practice alone, and encounter teachers online like Mantak Chia or Ken Cohen.
 While living and working at Nøsen Yoga Retreat Center I met various monks who taught Qi Gong together with Meditation like Velnerable Dammadipa & Dammarama.
 At the same time I was doing a lot of martial arts studying closely with principles from Systema and Aikido.

 The last 4 years living in Basel brought me in to more profound focus of the practices of subtle energy awareness.
-I met various teachers who inspired me a lot including Nuno Damaso, Lama Tantrapa and Stephan Laur.
+I've met various teachers who has inspired me a lot including Nuno Damaso, Lama Tantrapa and Stephan Laur.

-All whom have very different practices, and have given me deeper knowledge in the various fields of Qi.
+All whom have very different practices and have given me deeper knowledge in the various fields of Energy arts.